WAD621S-2025/WAD_Assignment25/README.md

    - Deploy the `api/` folder to your PHP server.

 3. **Frontend**
-   - Open `index.html` in your browser.
+   - Open `index.php` in your browser.

 ## Features
 - Register/login